Mission Statement

 Our Department Mission

-The Department of Speech-Language Pathology is committed to pursuit excellence in the academic and clinical preparation of students in speech-language pathology, in conducting research, and in the provision of services to the University and to the community-at-large.
+The Department of Speech-Language Pathology at California State University Long Beach is committed to pursuing excellence in the academic and clinical preparation of students in speech-language pathology, conducting research, and providing services to the University and the broader community.

 Our Department Goals